awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_ALERT_EVENT_LOG.md

 # STL\_ALERT\_EVENT\_LOG<a name="r_STL_ALERT_EVENT_LOG"></a>

 Records an alert when the query optimizer identifies conditions that might indicate performance issues\.
-Use the STL\_ALERT\_EVENT\_LOG table to identify opportunities to improve query performance\.
+Use the STL\_ALERT\_EVENT\_LOG view to identify opportunities to improve query performance\.

 A query consists of multiple segments, and each segment consists of one or more steps\.
 For more information, see [Query processing](c-query-processing.md)\.